Resident Director Position Description

 Full-Time Resident Director - Position Description

-The Resident Director of a residential area is responsible for developing a balanced program of social, educational, and recreational activities, training and supervising resident assistants, discipline, developing hall governments and other student groups, reporting repairs and maintenance needs, and the general administration of the residential area.
+The Resident Director of a residential area is responsible for developing a balanced program of social, educational, and recreational activities, training and supervising resident assistants & other student staff, managing discipline, developing hall governments and other student groups, reporting repairs and maintenance needs, and the general administration of the residential area.

 Residential living not only supplements and supports the student's academic endeavors, it also supports the individual emotionally and physically.
 Resident Directors advise and refer staff and students for diverse problems ranging from academic support to depression.
 Creating opportunities for student involvement can have significant impact on student retention, as national studies show.

 Resident Directors maintain full time office hours, in addition to responding to emergency/crisis situations 24 hours, 7 days a week.
 Weekend duty is split among the professional and qraduate live-in staff.

 Assignments may be made to additional tasks or duties including but not limited to department committees, judicial board or license appeal, board advising, staff training and selection, tour coordination, and some university committees.

 Summer duties could include assisting with summer housing, conferences, orientation, room assignments, program planning for the academic year, or other duties as assigned.

 - With other professional staff, develop job descriptions and hiring criteria for student staff positions

 - Participate in the hiring process of all student staff after determining staffing requirements of the complex

 - Assist in the development and presentation of a resident assistant training program, including an academic class, orientation activities, fall and spring training, and on-going training